 Dramatic Mantel With Abstract Art and Fireplace Screen

 Mantel decor isn't always about what's on top of the mantel.
 While the simple hurricane vases and large scale abstract art are a perfect complement to the sophisticated, dark mantel, a striking fireplace screen takes center stage in this room.

 Simple Country Mantel

 Designer Sarah Richardson is known for her trademark style of livable elegance, and this simple country mantel is a perfect example.
 The seemingly effortless styling highlights, but doesn't detract from, the rich mahogany mantel.
 Everything is pretty, but not precious, and all the elements tie together to create a singular focal point.

 Traditional Mantel Decor

 A painting over a mantel is a traditional, yet still stylish, look—especially when leaning against the wall rather than hung.
 It's even better when there's three.
 The great thing about leaning items is that you can move them around and try different arrangements without any commitment.Continue to 5 of 21 below.

 Chic Mantel Display

 Thom Filicia has a talent for designing chic spaces that are simple but always have a little unexpected flair.
 This mantel sums it up perfectly.
-The decor is minimal, yet the form and function is striking.
+The decor is minimal, yet the form and function are striking.
 The antlers over the mantel contrast beautifully with all of the straight lines around them, and the large pieces of art on either side widen the focal point, making it seem much wider than it really is.

 06 of 21